Rules and categories

 This checks that the json_name

-field option doesn't change, which would break JSON compatibility.
+field option doesn't change, which breaks JSON compatibility.

 Though it's not usually a generated source code breaking change, some Protobuf plugins may generate code based on this option.